mensah-j/portfolio/posts/counting-symmetric-scales/post.md

 <tikz path="major" mobile="1" desktop="1.25"></tikz>
 </div>

-When listening to tonal music, the brain subconsciously tries determines the tonic of the underlying scale currently used, which is the basis of solmization.
+When listening to tonal music, the brain subconsciously tries determines the tonic of the underlying scale currently used; this process forms the basis of [solmization](https://en.wikipedia.org/wiki/Solmization).
 This raises the following natural question:

 - When can one determine the tonic of a known scale type only by hearing the notes in its pitch collection?